 Rose Anza-Burgess is a Filipino-Canadian Writer and Artist.
-She took the stage for last year’s TEDxSFU Mosaic event at the Vancouver Playhouse https://tedxsfu.com/speakers.html
+She took the stage for 2019’s TEDxSFU Mosaic event at the Vancouver Playhouse https://tedxsfu.com/speakers.html

 She earned her MA in the School for the Contemporary Arts at Simon Fraser University.
 She is an emerging academic in the field of Art History, Cultural Studies, and Contemporary Art.
 Her academic research shows depth and critical understating of the consequential periods of time that result to transformative changes in the way we see, feel, and interact with the world around us.